Catholic Church in Haiti: The struggle and reconciliation with vodou culture (1934–1990)

 After the American Occupation ended in 1934, there was a constant struggle for power between the Catholic Church and the followers of vodou.
 The small number of priests and members of religious institutes in the 1930s ministered mainly to the urban elite.
 Until the mid-20th century, the majority of priests were francophone Europeans, particularly Bretons, who were culturally distant from their rural parishioners.
 Catholic clergy were generally hostile toward vodou, and they led two major campaigns against the religion in 1896 and 1941.
 During these campaigns, the government outlawed vodou services, and Catholics destroyed vodou religious objects.
 Catholic clergy, however, have not been persistently militant in their opposition to vodou, and they have had relatively little impact on the religious practices of the rural and the urban poor.
 The clergy have generally directed their energies more toward educating the urban population than toward eradicating vodou.
 In the 1970s and the 1980s, the use of Creole and drum music became common in Catholic services.
 Incorporating folk elements into the liturgy, however, did not mean that the Catholic Church's attitude toward vodou had changed.
 In everyday practice, many people incorporate both Catholicism and vodou together.

 Nationalists and others came to resent the Catholic Church because of its European orientation and its alliance with the mulatto elite.
 François Duvalier opposed the church more than any other Haitian president.
 He expelled the archbishop of Port-au-Prince, the Jesuit order, and numerous priests between 1959 and 1961.
-In response to these moves, the Vatican excommunicated Duvalier.
+In response to these moves, the Vatican excommunicated Duvalier until 1966.
 When relations with the church were restored in 1966, a Haitian archbishop was named for the first time, and the president gained the right to nominate bishops.

 In the aftermath of Jean-Claude Duvalier's departure, the church took a less active role in Haiti's politics.
 The church hierarchy strongly supported the suppressed 1987 Constitution, which granted official status to Creole and guaranteed basic human rights, including the right to practice vodou.
 The alliance with the lower classes left the Catholic Church with two unresolved problems in the late 1980s: its uneasy relationship with vodou and its relationship to the more radical elements of the political movement that it had supported.